KathyLiu20/microservice3-comment/Comment-Microservice/README.md

-# F22-Starter-Microservice
+# Comment service

 ## Introduction

-This is a simple Flask based starter microservice for F22 Columbia classes.
+This is a Flask based microservice for comment.

 ## Setup